emrovsky/roblox-account-generator/README.md

 ## 🌟 Stars to Unlock

 - ✅ 25 Stars | verify mail
+- ✅ 50 Stars | humanize the creator, bio, avatar..
-- ❌ 50 Stars | open an github issue and tell me!
+- ✅ 100 Stars | open a issue and tell me!